Superman & Lois: Casting

 Tyler Hoechlin and Elizabeth Tulloch were signed on to reprise their roles as Clark Kent and Lois Lane from Supergirl.
-In February 2020, Jordan Elsass and Alexander Garfin were cast as Clark and Lois' sons Jonathan Kent and Jordan Kent, respectively.
+In February 2020, Jordan Elsass and Alex Garfin were cast as Clark and Lois' sons Jonathan Kent and Jordan Kent, respectively.
 In April, Dylan Walsh was cast as Samuel Lane.
 Walsh replaces Glenn Morshower, who previously recurred in the role on Supergirl.
 Emmanuelle Chriqui was also cast as Lana Lang, along with Erik Valdez as Kyle Cushing.
 The next month, Wolé Parks was cast as "The Stranger" while Inde Navarrette was cast as Sarah Cushing.
 Additionally, Adam Rayner portrays Morgan Edge, who was previously portrayed by Adrian Pasdar in Supergirl.

 In October 2020, Sofia Hasmik and Stacey Farber were cast in the recurring roles of Chrissy Beppo and Leslie Larr, respectively.
 In December 2020, David Ramsey was revealed to be reprising his Arrow role of John Diggle in addition to directing at least one episode in the series.
 In June 2021, Hasmik was promoted to a series regular for the second season.
 In August 2021, Tayler Buck, who guest starred in the first season, was promoted to a series regular for the second season.
 In October 2021, Ian Bohen was cast in a recurring role as Lt.
 Mitch Anderson for the second season.
 Jenna Dewan, who previously played Lucy Lane on Supergirl reprised her role in the second season.

 In August 2022, Elsass departed the series ahead of the third season for personal reasons.
 The following month, his role was recast to Michael Bishop and Chad L. Coleman was cast as Bruno Mannheim.
-Lex Luthor will appear in the show where he is now portrayed by Michael Cudlitz instead of a reprisal from Jon Cryer, who played his doppleganger on Earth-Prime.
+Lex Luthor appears in the show where he is now portrayed by Michael Cudlitz instead of a reprisal from Jon Cryer, who played his doppelgänger on Earth-Prime.

+Seven of the twelve cast members were cut as series regulars following the renewal of the show for the fourth and final season.
+These included Dylan Walsh, Emmanuelle Chriqui, Erik Valdez, Inde Navarrette, Wolé Parks, Tayler Buck and Sofia Hasmik.
+Michael Cudlitz joins as a main cast member following his guest appearances in the previous season, receiving "special appearance by" credit.
+Navarrette confirmed in July 2023 that she would return as a guest star for at least three episodes.
+Ultimately, each member of the supporting cast that appeared in the previous season reprised their role and retained main cast billing for the episodes that they appeared in.